myotaio/s3c-samples/README.md

 |22|SSH (optional after setup)|

 ### Other Providers
-Myota S3C currently only supports AWS AMI deployments.
+Myota Cyberstorage currently only supports AWS AMI deployments.
 Instructions for additional deployment scenarios such as Microsoft Azure, Google Cloud Platform, Linode and on-premise will be published soon!

 ---